WojciechZaremba/rotate-3d-square/README.md

-# Run index.html in a browser
+# Run index.html in the browser